 To be honest, I didn’t love polenta.
 It was always bland and thick and blah!
 Since adding it to the heavy rotation, however, I’ve realized that polenta can be delicious without much work.

 The first addition to our polenta side dishes were butter (obviously), dried herbs, and parmesan cheese.
 It was great as an Italian dinner base (like this sausage and polenta recipe).
 But we wanted it other ways too, so the experimenting began…

 The jump from parmesan cheese to cheddar cheese was an obvious one, but boy was it a tasty one.
 I now can’t imagine the limits of what cheeses we should try in polenta (stay tuned).

-Originally I’d thought of using finely chopped fresh jalapeños, but my friend Lori suggested pickled jalapenos.
+Originally I’d thought of using finely chopped fresh jalapeños, but a friend suggested pickled jalapenos.
 I wasn’t sure at first, but then I remembered how much I love them on nachos and how much less overpowering they are in terms of spice and I was on board!!

 And if you’re like me, then you’ll need some extra jalapeños on top for yours!